Mirosław Iringh: Joining the resistance

-Warsaw Uprising and Platoon 535
+Warsaw Uprising and 535th Slovak Platoon

 The "Slovak Platoon" in 1944 (photo by Maria Budzanowska).
 Note the Slovak flag and armbands.

-During the Warsaw Uprising Mirosław led his platoon in heavy fighting in the Czernakow district (although some soldiers of the platoon got trapped in other parts of Warsaw and were unable to join the main group - instead they fought independently in Praga).
+During the Warsaw Uprising Mirosław led his platoon in heavy fighting in the Czerniaków district (although some soldiers of the platoon got trapped in other parts of Warsaw and were unable to join the main group – instead they fought independently in Praga).
 Iringh's unit was strengthened by a number of foreign, non-Slovak, soldiers who were present in Warsaw and who also wanted to fight the Germans, and additionally by several escaped Soviet POWs.
 According to the memoirs of former platoon members, Iringh was a commander noted for his frankness and directness, he always looked serious and never made jokes, which enabled him to enforce strict discipline in his unit.
 At the same time he cared greatly for his soldiers, took part in direct fighting himself, even though at the time he was sick with pneumonia.
 One of the AK nurses assigned to his unit, Danuta Pietraszak (now Michałowska) remembers him as "Emaciated, in a hard hat instead of a helmet, always with a cigarette, constantly coughing.
 He was in control of everyone, even our Georgians" (the last being a reference to the escaped Soviet POWs who were part of the unit).